Assam HSLC result 2018: Singer Nahid Afrin scores 91.5%, plans to opt Science stream

 To be 16 and to be famous might be a recipe for academic disaster, but not when you’re Nahid Afrin.
-The teenager from Assam’s Baihata Chariali town (about 37 km from Guwahati) enthrals audiences at packed concerts in New York and London, lends her voice for playback in big Bollywood movies, fields a follower base of over 7,000 on Twitter and about 3,00,000 on Facebook — and while she’s at it, also scores a cool 91.5 per cent in her Class 10 or HSLC exams.
+The teenager from Assam’s Biswanath Chariali town (about 37 km from Guwahati) enthrals audiences at packed concerts in New York and London, lends her voice for playback in big Bollywood movies, fields a follower base of over 7,000 on Twitter and about 3,00,000 on Facebook — and while she’s at it, also scores a cool 91.5 per cent in her Class 10 or HSLC exams.
 On Friday morning, the Board of Secondary Education Assam, Guwahati declared the results of HSLC and Madrassa examinations: nearly, 3,44,215 students registered for the exam of which 1,89,191 passed.

 One among them is Afrin who shot to fame when she emerged as the first-runner up in Indian Idol Junior 2015.
 In 2017 last year, the singer found herself in a bout of unpleasantness when 46 Muslim clerics apparently “issued a fatwa” against her singing at a local function in Assam’s Hojai.
 The national headline-making outrage that followed put Afrin in the harsh spotlight for a quite few days, leading the government to ensure police protection to the girl on the day of the event.
 Later it was confirmed that it was not a fatwa that was issued — but a pamphlet (which had no mention of Afrin’s name) asking people not to attend such events as it was “against the sharia.”

-However, for the young girl and her parents, it was still a period of immense stress and a grave cause of worry and concern.
+However, the fatwa, whether real or rumoured, still caused immense stress and was a grave cause of worry and concern to the young girl and her parents.
 “This happened at the most crucial academic period of my life,” she says, “I had just begun Class 10 and I needed to focus on my studies,” adding that she felt “mentally disturbed for almost a month” after the incident.
 “I didn’t even understand what was going on.
 I would cry often.
 The local media would show up at my school too,” she says.

 Read | Assam HSLC 10th results 2018 declared, Raktim Bhuyan topped the exam